-If you have only one day in New York, there a few things you shouldn’t miss besides the well-known spots like Times Square, Rockefeller Center, Little Italy, China Town, (the Bull of) Wall Street, the Brooklyn Bridge…
+If you have only one day in New York, there a few things that need to be on your New York itinerary besides the well-known spots like Times Square, Rockefeller Center, Little Italy, China Town, (the Bull of) Wall Street, the Brooklyn Bridge…

 The Statue of Liberty

 You can of course take the ferry there, but it is so much more fun to take The Shark or The Beast.
 You will fly across the Hudson in these superfast speedboats.
 If it is a warm day, the captain will take sharp corners creating a nice fresh shower for those on boat.
 The boat stops for the obligatory photo opportunities (Brooklyn Bridge, Manhattan skyline and of course the Statue of Liberty).
 This would be the highlight of the holiday for any children you have with you.

 You can take a nice stroll through Central Park, but don’t misjudge this as the park is rather large.
 It is much nicer to rent a bike.
 There are some steep climbs, but at least you can visit the whole park.
 Not the sporty type?
 No problem!
 You can charter a horse-drawn carriage to bring you around.
 The advantage is that you will also get some information about the beautiful buildings you pass.